-In a lot of cases that I’ve seen in which clients of mine have been criminally charged in this fashion, its a result of over-aggressive policing and unforgiving, unreasonable oversight on the part of law enforcement.
+In many cases that I’ve seen in which clients of mine were criminally charged in this fashion, its a result of over-aggressive policing and unforgiving, unreasonable oversight on the part of law enforcement.

 Penalties for Assault on a Public Servant